Jaimilit/beyond-the-barbell/README.md

 * To be able to create an account and log out of a user account
 * To be able to purchase products, memberships, write reviews, contact us, & subscribe
 * To be able to receive confirmation of my actions via messages
+* To be able to pay via stripe service and receive free shipping if over 50 Euro
+* See link to facebook page in footer
+* Custom 404 page if there is an error

 Returning and frequent user goals